 What are sexually transmitted infections?

-They can be passed from person to person through any form of sexual activity, including vaginal, anal and oral sex.
-Some STIs can be passed through skin-to-skin contact alone.
+Sexually transmitted infections (STIs) are infections caused by some bacteria, viruses and other organisms.
+They can be passed from one person to another through any form of sexual activity, including vaginal, anal and oral sex.
+Some STIs can even be passed on just through close skin-to-skin contact.

 Chlamydia*